statOmics/bookdown2dodona/README.md

 # bookdown2dodona
-Repository to compile a book developed in R/bookdown to the interactive learning environment Dodona
+Bookdown2dodona can compile books developed in R/bookdown to the interactive learning environment Dodona.

 # Dependencies
 bookdown2dodona has been tested to work with following software versions: